 - Place wipes in a large jar.
 Pour your cleaning mixture on top making sure the wipes are all are saturated.
 There should be no excess liquid in the jar.
 The wipes should absorb all the liquid.

 - Store in a dark, cool place and take out each treated wipe whenever you need some heavy-duty cleaning power.

 - Machine wash after use & store wipes for next time you need to make another batch.

 Making this cleaner is easy!
 I’ve found I can mix it in 10 minutes or less.
 Here’s how to do it.

-Place your funnel in your glass bottle or jar and slowly pour in 4 oz. of distilled or purified water, 3 oz. of organic distilled white vinegar and 5 oz. rubbing alcohol.
+Place your funnel in your glass jar and slowly pour in 4 ounces of distilled or purified water, 3 ounces of organic distilled white vinegar, and 5 ounces of rubbing alcohol.
 Want an additional boost?
-Add 1 T. of citric acid.
+Add 1 tablespoon of citric acid.
 If you’re worried about spills, you may want to put a towel down first!

 Step 2: Add Essential Oils

 Next, pour in 24-48 drops of your favorite essential oil.
 I prefer removing the funnel for this as it’s easier to pour the oil straight into the jar.
 Place the lid on the container and gently shake to combine.

 Now that your cleaner is ready, it’s time to make reusable wipes.
 Take an old t-shirt and start cutting it into 4×4 inch squares.
 You’ll want your fabric squares to be big enough to hold in your hand for easy cleaning.